elhoucine/elhoucine.github.io/content/blog/why-toptal.md

 +++

-If you search on Google you will find similar posts with the same title as this post's one.
+If you search on Google you will find similar posts with the same title as this post.
 Because writing a blogpost about it helps you speed up the process and get 'Priority Access' to the Toptal platform.

 But, was that my motivation to write it ?
 Definitely Not!